DanielHabenicht/AzurePipelines-SemanticRelease/README.md

 This is a Azure DevOps Extension that supplies you with multiple Azure Piplines Tasks that make your release much easier.

+It is utilizing [semantic-release](https://github.com/semantic-release/semantic-release).
+You can either use predefined tasks or hack it your way with the freestyle task.

 Provide multiple Tasks:

 - Semantic Release Freestyle (using a `releaserc` file)